eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

 Backtracking
 ------------

-As they fall into the category of constraint satisfaction problems, Sudokus are a popular challenge for solving them with Grover's algorithm [links?].
+As they fall into the category of constraint satisfaction problems, Sudokus are (in a quantum sense) usually tackled using Grover's algorithm (SPOILER ALERT: we won't be using that approach).
 In this case constructing the oracle is rather straight forward, if the circuits for evaluating numerical comparisons are available.
-This however comes with the drawback that the state space of the search grows exponentially, which the quadratic speed-up of the Grover search barely mitigates.
-Of course there are much better ways of solving a Sudoku than just trying out every single combination and the same also holds for the quantum realm.
-In this tutorial you will learn how a strategy called _backtracking_ can be used to utilize the problem structure to gain a performance advantage.
+This, however, comes with the drawback that the state space of the search grows exponentially, which the quadratic speed-up of the Grover search barely mitigates.
+Of course there are much better ways of solving a Sudoku than just trying out every single combination; the same also holds true for the quantum realm.
+In this tutorial you will learn how a strategy called *backtracking* can be used to utilize the problem structure to gain a performance advantage.

 Backtracking approaches encopass a large class of algorithms, which are usually specified by both an ``accept`` and ``reject`` function.
-Furthermore required is a set of possible assignments to an array of fixed length.
+Furthermore, a set of possible assignments to an array of fixed length is also required.
 For a more detailed introduction consider `this page <https://www.geeksforgeeks.org/introduction-to-backtracking-data-structure-and-algorithm-tutorials/>`_ or `this page <https://en.wikipedia.org/wiki/Backtracking>`_.
 In general, the algorithm in Python code usually boils down to:

 ::